namtoki/English/wordlist.md

 criticize:                          The actor's statement on homeless people was criticized as ignorant.
 crossing:                           After the accident, the driver confessed that he hadn't stop at the crossing.
 crow:                               eat crow
+cruelty*(abuse):                    cruelty to animals
 cruise:                             My father won an award that included the prize of cruising around the grobe.
+curiosity:                          out of curiosity
 current:                            He is confident that the company will eventually overcome its current problems.
 curriculum:                         The counselor helps familiarize students with the curriculum and registration programs
 dash:                               He dashed across the railroad crossing just ahead of the train to show he wasn't coward.